 Bali offers a huge range of honeymoon accommodation options to suit all budgets.

 The best time to visit Bali is during the dry season from April to September when the days are sunny and dry.

 Generally, Bali enjoys a warm, humid and tropical climate with an average temperature of 32°C (89°F) year round.

-Bali is located off the eastern tip of Java – one of more than 13,000 islands in the Indonesian archipelago – and is easily accessible with multiple airlines offering daily flights.
+Bali is located off the eastern tip of Java – just one of more than 13,000 islands in the Indonesian archipelago – and is easily accessible with multiple airlines offering daily flights.